 - Younger scholars will have the opportunity to solve problems through inquiry, exploration and observation.

 - Science experiments are provided for each unit.
 We attempt to provide an online interactive experiment, a low cost experiment on the particular unit designed to be completed with local household items and a more expensive experiment designed to be done in a group.
 Carolina Biologics is our provider for the more advanced experiments.
 All experiments are hands-on for student discovery and observation through the active process of investigation.

 - A systematic approach to the exploration of science is established through hands-on learning experiences offered by the teacher.

-A course of study that includes Latin can make significant scholar improvement by developing their reading skills, vocabulary skills, study skills, math problem solving abilities, as well as attain higher test scores.
-Our Classical educational program recommends the home school scholar receive 30 minutes planned each day for the study of Latin starting in the 3rd grade, with an increase to 40-45 minutes of study in the 7th and 8th grade.
+A course of study that includes Latin can make significant scholar improvement by developing reading skills, vocabulary skills, study skills, math problem solving abilities, as well as helping scholars to attain higher test scores.
+Our Classical educational program recommends the virtual scholar receive 30 minutes planned each day for the study of Latin starting in the 3rd grade, with an increase to 40-45 minutes of study in the 7th and 8th grade.